 What does shared reading look like?

 During shared reading, the children can see the text and are involved in reading some parts of the text also.
 In classrooms, the text is usually a big book or a piece of work projected large enough for the group to see.
 Children are generally gathered close together on the carpet.
 At home, almost any sized book or piece of writing will do.
-Children at home often sit in our lap or next to us in a comfy reading spot.
+Children at home often sit on our lap or next to us in a comfy reading spot.

 Why do we do shared reading?

 Shared reading is a fantastic time for us to engage with children as we read.
 It provides an opportunity for children to read/hear a story that they are interested in, but might not be able to read it all independently.
-A child is able to read parts that they she knows in a predictable text.
+A child is able to read parts that she knows in a predictable text.
 We also use this opportunity to practice reading strategies (get your mouth ready for the first sound, look at the picture for a clue) and develop comprehension.
 Beginning readers, will “pretend read” the text over multiple reads.
 For older or reluctant readers, it allows them to read parts (maybe every other line, paragraph or page) while the older reader reads the other sections.
 Most importantly, we are spending time enjoying books with children!

 How often should I do shared reading?